Norwich 2019/20 season preview: Your complete guide to the new Premier League season

 It’s an admirable approach in a wild marketplace, but are the Canaries’ players ready to step up a level in union?

-Byram is by no means a poor signing, and sub-£1m for a potential Premier League starter is a clear win.
+Right now, Byram is the biggest money spent by Norwich, but that will surely change before the campaign begins, though he is by no means a poor signing, and sub-£1m for a potential Premier League starter is a clear win.

 The former Leeds man was a sensation in the Championship after breaking through their academy to nail down the starting right-back spot before his 20th birthday.